renatootescu/ETL-pipeline/README.md

 ## Shut Down and Restart Airflow

-If you want to make changes to any of the files [docker-compose.yml](https://github.com/renatootescu/ETL-pipeline/blob/main/docker-compose.yml), [Dockerfile](https://github.com/renatootescu/ETL-pipeline/blob/main/Dockerfile), [requirements.txt](https://github.com/renatootescu/ETL-pipeline/blob/main/requirements.txt) you will have to shut down the Airflow instance with:
+If you want to make changes to any of the configuration files [docker-compose.yml](https://github.com/renatootescu/ETL-pipeline/blob/main/docker-compose.yml), [Dockerfile](https://github.com/renatootescu/ETL-pipeline/blob/main/Dockerfile), [requirements.txt](https://github.com/renatootescu/ETL-pipeline/blob/main/requirements.txt) you will have to shut down the Airflow instance with:

     docker-compose down

 This command will shut down and delete any containers created/used by Airflow.

-For the changes to be applied, you will have to rebuild the Airflow images with the command:
+For any changes made in the configuration files to be applied, you will have to rebuild the Airflow images with the command:

     docker-compose build